jumbojett/jettmail/README.md

 **Please note this code is in alpha and is currently being developed.
 Use at your own risk.**

+## Thank you
+This code release would not be possible without the support from MITRE's Handshake team.
+A special thanks goes out to Francine Lalooses, Stan Drozdetski (@sdrozdet), Jon Maul (@stucky), Joe Canadas, and Laurie Damianos.

 ## Server requirements
  - Elgg 1.8.3 or greater
  - Unix-based